+- Listening

+- Respecting equipment

+- Extending work independently

+- Helping

+- Working hard

+- Respectful

+- Kind to others

+- Lining up on time

+- Politeness

+- Demonstrating our church school values

 - Not following class management rules eg tidying up, refusal in the first instance, telling tales unnecessarily

 - Not sharing

 - Ignoring adults' reasonable requests

 - Talking at an inappropriate time

 - Disrespectful to others eg spoiling their game or work

 - Lying if truth is immediate

 - Shouting out

 - Inappropriate noises

 - Damaging property

 - Making fun/taunting/teasing

 - Sitting unsafely

 - Running in corridors

 - Not trying their best

 - Bullying

 - Physical violence eg spitting, kicking, punching or scratching

 - Fighting

 - Swearing

 - Spitting

 - Defiance

 - Rudeness to other children

 - Rudeness to adults

 - Leaving the classroom without permission

 - Deliberate damage to school or personal property and resources

 - Proven stealing

 - Witnessed racist incidents

 - Persistent lying

 - Sexual harassment

 - Refusing to wear school uniform

 - Cyber activities any online communication that causes harm or distress to other persons

-- Children will receive a yellow warning card if they demonstrate yellow behaviour. - If this behaviour continues, they will be given a second warning card. - If the yellow behaviour continues, the child will be moved to yellow on the chart. - Children can turn their behaviour around to green behaviour, and return to green on the chart. - Children on yellow by morning playtime, should have a 'check in' time in the classroom. - If a child is on yellow on the chart, and this behaviour continues, a red card is issued. - A red card is issued immediately when a child demonstrates any red behaviour. - All children in Year 1 6, MUST attend 'Listening, linking and learning' at lunchtime, if issued with a red card, and work with the pastoral team, and peer mentors, on feelings and behaviour. - A decision will be made as to whether the child is also to be temporarily banned from after-school clubs and breakfast club - After lunchtime, and when 'Listening, Linking and Learning' has been attended, children to move back to green on the behaviour chart. - FS2 children: if issued with a red card, consequences will be immediate and children will have a 'time out'. - For children who demonstrate continued red behaviour, strategies for teachers are to: - Move child away from other children - Move to an isolated table - Give a clear warning before the child is sent to a partner classroom.
+- All children start each school day on green. - This behaviour should be reinforced with positive praise by adults in the classroom; being explicit about behaviours. - Children will receive a yellow warning card if they demonstrate yellow behaviour. - If this behaviour continues, they will be given a second warning card. - If the yellow behaviour continues, the child will be moved to yellow on the chart. - Children can turn their behaviour around to green behaviour, and return to green on the chart. - Children on yellow by morning playtime, should have a 'check in' time in the classroom. - If a child is on yellow on the chart, and this behaviour continues, a red card is issued. - A red card is issued immediately when a child demonstrates any red behaviour. - All children in Year 1 6, MUST attend 'Listening, linking and learning' at lunchtime, if issued with a red card, and work with the pastoral team, and peer mentors, on feelings and behaviour. - A decision will be made as to whether the child is also to be temporarily banned from after-school clubs and breakfast club - After lunchtime, and when 'Listening, Linking and Learning' has been attended, children to move back to green on the behaviour chart. - FS2 children: if issued with a red card, consequences will be immediate and children will have a 'time out'. - For children who demonstrate continued red behaviour, strategies for teachers are to: - Move child away from other children - Move to an isolated table - Give a clear warning before the child is sent to a partner classroom.